Search on the Website:

 Note: Know that a client would tell you what frequency they want for the CPU so it's way easier that way, that doesn't necessarily mean their CPU can't get overclocked even higher, it's just not necessary to do so.

-GPU overclocking is way easier, any GPU can be overclocked, the only other component that matters is the PSU (maybe some Case Fans to lower the temperature a little bit).
+The only other component that matters is the PSU (maybe some Case Fans to lower the temperature a little bit).

 Here is what to do after building the PC: